 - Add them to granola, cookies or cereals

-- Sprinkle them on soups
+- Sprinkle them on soups like this vegan sweet potato soup.

 - Grind them with herbs such as parsley or cilantro and mix them with olive oil and lemon to make a tasty salad dressing